nikolasburk/RACTicTacToe/RACNotes.md

 Here `inputTransform: AnyObject? -> Input` takes the input of type `UIButton` which is the button that triggers the action.
 The return value of this function is of type `Input` (_not_ `Output`) and

+### `Signal` vs. `SignalProducer`

 Signal producers are used to represents operations or tasks, where the act of starting the signal producer initiates the operation.
 Whereas signals represents a stream of events which occur regardless of whether observers have been added or not.
 Signal producers are a good fit for network requests, whereas signals work well for streams of UI events.
 [Colin Eberhardt](http://blog.scottlogic.com/2015/04/28/reactive-cocoa-3-continued.html)

+### Property bindings:

+Binds a signal to a property, updating the property's value to the latest value sent by the signal.
+The binding will automatically terminate when the property is deinitialized, or when the signal sends a `Completed` event.

+`public func <~<P : MutablePropertyType>(property: P, signal: ReactiveCocoa.Signal<P.Value, ReactiveCocoa.NoError>) -> Disposable`

+Creates a signal from the given producer, which will be immediately bound to the given property, updating the property's value to the latest value sent by the signal.
+The binding will automatically terminate when the property is deinitialized, or when the created signal sends a `Completed` event.

+`public func <~<P : MutablePropertyType>(property: P, producer: ReactiveCocoa.SignalProducer<P.Value, ReactiveCocoa.NoError>) -> Disposable`

+Binds `destinationProperty` to the latest values of `sourceProperty`.
+The binding will automatically terminate when either property is deinitialized.

+`public func <~<Destination : MutablePropertyType, Source : PropertyType where Source.Value == Destination.Value>(destinationProperty: Destination, sourceProperty: Source) -> Disposable`